 How to Tell the Real Fat Burners Reviews from the Bogus Ones?

-With that said, how can you tell the difference between a genuine fat burner review, and one that’s only meant to sell the product?
+With that said, how can you tell the difference between a genuine fat burner review, and one that’s only meant to sell you something?

 That’s a good question.

-Generally these “review” sites do not promote regularly available commercial products like Hydroxycut and anything you can buy on the shelf in your local GNC or Wal-Mart.
-Instead, you’ll find they promote products which can only be found online and generally sell for about twice the price of popular, readily available products.
+These “review” sites do not normally promote regularly available commercial products like Hydroxycut and anything you can buy on the shelf in your local GNC or Wal-Mart.

 That’s because the profit margin on brand name products sold in retail stores is low, and the commissions to be earned from promoting them is miniscule.